IIITLucknowSWEngg/CSAICSBTeam020/SRS.md

 1. **Users (Shoppers)**: Browse and purchase products.
 2. **Sellers**: Add products and manage inventory.
 3. **Admins**: Oversee platform activity, user accounts, and transactions.
+Delivery services are entirely managed by third-party logistics providers.
+QuickKart will coordinate with these services to ensure proper integration and order tracking.

 ### **2.2 Product Functions**
 - **User Functions**: